Etna newsletter message: The Expert's Guide to Lead Nurturing

 Social Media Is More Than Just Facebook

-While Facebook is one social media platform, it’s important to consider working others like Instagram and Snapchat into your marketing efforts.
+While Facebook is one social media platform, it’s important to consider working others like Instagram, TikTok and Snapchat into your marketing efforts.
 Roos points out that with a more diverse social media strategy you can target a wider range of patient demographics and see growth at a much higher rate than practices ignoring social media.
-“You also need a different protocol for patients coming from different social media platforms.”
+“You also need a different nurturing protocol for patients coming from different social media platforms.”

 Value Your Email Leads